k8s-platform-hub/mobile-backend-nodejs/README.md

 ![Data Permissions Edu Delete](https://raw.githubusercontent.com/hasura/mobile-backend-nodejs/master/readme-assets/data-permissions-edu-delete.png)

 What we want to achieve now is that when we fetch user details from the `user_details` table, we should also get the respective education data for the user.

 For this, we are going to create an array relationship from the `user_details` table to the `user_education` table.
+To create a relationship:

-Now, let's add a foreign key constraint from the `user_id` column of the `user_education` table to the `user_id` column of the `user_details` table.
+**First**, add a foreign key constraint from the `user_id` column of the `user_education` table to the `user_id` column of the `user_details` table.
 To do this, under the `Modify` tab, click on `edit` next to `user_id`, choose `user_details` as the reference table and `user_id` as the reference column.
 Click on `Save` to add this foreign key constraint.

 ![Data Edu FK](https://raw.githubusercontent.com/hasura/mobile-backend-nodejs/master/readme-assets/data-edu-fk.png)

-Next, open up the `user_details` table from the left panel and click on the `Relationships` tab.
+**Next**, open up the `user_details` table from the left panel and click on the `Relationships` tab.
 If you have followed the instructions above correctly, you will now have an entry under the `Suggested Array Relationship` column.
 Click on `Add` and name the relationship `education` and hit `Save`.

 ![Data UserDetails REL](https://raw.githubusercontent.com/hasura/mobile-backend-nodejs/master/readme-assets/data-userdetails-rel.png)

 Click on `Browse Rows` and you will now see another column called `education` for the `user_details` table.

+>`education` is not really a column, but a pseudo column.
+You can now use the Data APIs to fetch data from this table which includes education data as well.

 ![Data UserDetails BrowseRows](https://raw.githubusercontent.com/hasura/mobile-backend-nodejs/master/readme-assets/data-userdetails-browserows.png)